 The back of the bar is plastic and has one opening for the input ports.
 The power cable is permanently attached to the bar.

 The back of the subwoofer is metal.
-The power cable connects at the bottom so you can easily hide it and won't be in the way.
-At the top of the back, you can find the pairing button.
+The power cable connects at the bottom, so you can easily hide it and it won't be in the way.
+At the top of the back, you'll find the pairing button.

-The build quality of the HT-S350 is good.
+The HT-S350's build quality is good.
 The metal grills on the bar and in the front of the subwoofer give off a premium feel.
 The entire construction is robust and feels solid.

-The stereo frequency response of the Sony S350 is sub-par.
+The Sony HT-S350's stereo frequency response is sub-par.
 It lacks a lot of sub-bass and detail in the treble, making it muddy and dark-sounding.
-Its low-frequency extension (LFE) is very high and won’t be great for experiencing the deep thump, punch and rumble of bass-heavy music genres or movies and games.
+Its low-frequency extension (LFE) is very high and won’t be great for experiencing the deep thump, punch, and rumble of bass-heavy music genres or movies and games.
 However, this soundbar has an always-on surround sound like some other Sony’s soundbars, which causes sub-par stereo performance.
 On the upside, there are also a few audio modes that can help the overall performance, but the standard one is disappointing.

-When listening to the Sony HTS350, the soundstage is decent.
+The soundstage while listening to the Sony HTS350 is decent.
 It sounds to be a tad bit larger than the bar, but this is probably due to the always-on surround mode.
 The focus of the soundstage is great and objects are easy to pinpoint, but the always-on surround makes those objects a bit stretched in the soundstage.

 The Sony HTS350 can get loud and will be suitable for large rooms and slightly crowded environments.
 However, when pushed to its maximum volume, there are some pumping and compression artifacts in the bass range.
 This will be mostly noticeable on bass-heavy music.

 At a normal listening volume around 80dB, the THD performance of this soundbar is great and produces a clean and pure sound.
-However, when using the bar at the maximum volume, there is a big jump in THD in high-bass and low-mid.
-This shouldn’t be too audible for most and you probably won’t notice it with real-life content.
+However, when using the bar at the maximum volume, there's a big jump in THD in high-bass and low-mid.
+This shouldn’t be too audible for most, and you probably won’t notice it with real-life content.

 The Sony S350 is a 2.1 soundbar setup, which means it doesn’t have a dedicated center speaker.
 It uses the left and right speakers to create a sound in the center, which will sound more diffused and less clear compared to a discrete center.
 When sending a 5.1 surround sound signal, it will downmix it to stereo, although it might sound a bit wider due to the always-on surround mode.
 Overall, voices still sound fairly clear and accurate, and the bar gets loud enough for most people.